RedHatInsights/insights-behavioral-spec/features/README.md

 ## `ACM_search_issues.feature`

+* Ability to search for issues on Advanced Cluster Management for one local cluster
-* Ability to search for issues on Advanced Cluster Management
+* Ability to search for issues on Advanced Cluster Management for one managed cluster

 ## `customer_notifications.feature`